-The Transit Packaging Division has a distributed RD&E model and is well known throughout its markets for its ability to drive product innovation and leadership in new technologies.
+The Transit Packaging Division is well known throughout its markets for its ability to drive product innovation and leadership in new technologies.
 The division focuses on market driven innovation and has a long history of creating product and service solutions that solve problems and create value for its customers.
 The division's individual business units are primarily responsible for designing and executing their own research and development projects and the division's development process is comprised of a customer-oriented, "outside-in" approach.
 The division works with customers to determine their most pressing industrial packaging challenges, utilizing a rigorous multi-step product development process to ensure that they shape the ultimate product for both the customer and the broader market.
-Transit Packaging's track record of new product innovation is due in large part to the success of this model.
+Transit Packaging's track record of new product innovation is largely due to the success of this model.

 The Transit Packaging Division has been an industry leader in industrial packaging innovation over the last 100 years as evidenced by their introduction of the first strap packaging product (1913), the first fully-automatic strapping machine (1946), the industry's first battery operated plastic strap hand tools (1995), and most recently the industry's first battery-operated steel strap hand tools (2013).
 At the core of its intellectual property strategy is a focus on obtaining quality patents that cover key products and technologies, in alignment with its business objectives.
-The Transit Packaging Division has grown its global patent portfolio to over 380 United States issued patents or pending patent applications and over 1,300 foreign issued patents or pending patent applications.
-The portfolio broadly covers about 400 customized technologies and spans diverse business platforms, as well as the different countries in which it operates.
-The division continues to grow its patent base and has filed 170 new patent applications since the beginning of 2010.
+The Transit Packaging Division has grown its global patent portfolio to over 335 United States issued patents or pending patent applications and over 1,230 foreign issued patents or pending patent applications.
+The portfolio broadly covers about 370 customized technologies and spans diverse business platforms, as well as the different countries in which it operates.

-The Company spent \$51 million in 2018, \$39 million in 2017, and \$41 million in 2016 in its RD&E activities.
+The Company spent \$55 million in 2019, \$51 million in 2018, and \$39 million in 2017 in its RD&E activities.
 Certain of these activities are expected to improve and expand the Company's product lines in the future.
 These expenditures include projects to improve manufacturing efficiencies, reduce unit costs, and develop new and improved value-added packaging systems.